ccollicutt/ansible-mmd/README.md

-# Ansible MMDD - Mesos, Marathon, Deimos and Docker
+# Ansible MMDD - Mesos, Marathon, and Docker

 A work-in-progress for setting up a quick Vagrant||OpenStack and Ansible-based Apache Mesos, Marathon, and Docker installation.